-- Describe client's life goals, strengths & supports. - Identify objectives to address functioning issues & mental health barriers that interfere with client reaching their life goals. - Objectives are measurable or observable - Provide current baseline as "best practice" - Estimated timeframes to reach objectives (revise when objectives are reached or risk disallowed services/progress notes!). - Identify service interventions & frequency to help reach MH objectives (e.g. Group Rehab 1x/week, Medication Support 1x/month). - "Best practice" to identify clinician's interventions to reach objectives, utilizing client strengths & supports whenever possible.

-May also identify client/significant supports tasks to help reach objectives.
+- Describe client's life goals, strengths & supports. - Identify objectives to address functioning issues & mental health barriers that interfere with client reaching their life goals. - Objectives are measurable or observable - Provide current baseline as best practice - Estimated timeframes to reach objectives (revise when objectives are reached or risk disallowed services/progress notes!). - Identify service interventions & frequency to help reach objectives (e.g. Group Rehab 1x/week, Medication Support 1x/month). - Identify clinician's interventions to reach objectives, using client strengths & supports when possible.
+(May also identify what client and/or significant support people will do to reach objectives.) - Way to prove that client was offered a copy of the Plan.